cagov/design-system/docs/pages/about.md

 keywords: about, about us, history, mission, vision
 ---
 # About the Design System
-It can be challenging to connect government services to Californians who need them most.
+<p class="text-lead">It can be challenging to connect government services to Californians who need them most.
 We have to consider a wide range of experiences, abilities, education, and technical literacy.
 With the State of California’s Design System, we help make digital information and services easier to use.
-The Design System increases equity, unity, compassion, and trust.
+The Design System increases equity, unity, compassion, and trust.</p>

 ## Our vision
 Create a seamless digital experience for Californians to access the services they need.